Physics & Astronomy Community Excellence

 Peer Mentoring for All Students!

-PACE (Physics & Astronomy Community Excellence) is a new graduate student led mentoring organization - peer-mentoring programs by students for students.
+PACE (Physics & Astronomy Community Excellence) is a graduate student led mentoring organization - peer-mentoring programs by students for students.
 Our programs include - Exceleration (1-on-1 grad peer mentoring); Fire Up Fridays (workshops for incoming grads), Stride! (undergrad-grad mentoring centered on applying to graduate programs), and we are partnering with Resonance (undergrad-undergrad peer mentoring).
-Later in the 2018-2019 academic year, we will launch Attitude Thrusters (grad-grad peer mentoring & workshops).
+Soon we will launch Attitude Thrusters (grad-grad peer mentoring & workshops).
 These programs aim to normalize a holistic approach to success as a UCI physics student and strengthen our community through trained mentors.

 “No [human] is an island.” - John Donne.
 Research shows the benefits of peer mentoring are vast.1, 2 Participating as a peer-mentee increases overall success rates in academic studies, leads to increased research productivity and an increased probability of holding leadership roles.
 Our holistic approach to success focuses on mental health and spreading awareness of non-cognitive resources and best practices - all presented in an equitable and inclusive way.
 Our department is part of a world-class research institute, and we aim to strengthen our student community to reflect the success and diversity that our university embodies.